-With the packing list above, I can have at least 16 different outlets just by mixing and matching.
+With the clothing list above, I can have at least 16 different outfits just by mixing and matching.

 And if I want more options, I can use accessories and shoes to change up the entire look.

 So, this is what I bring for every trip.
 Of course, this is what I need.
 But what you need may be different.
-You can use the list as your packing template and create a variation of your own minimalist travel wardrobe.
+You can use this minimalist clothing list as your packing template and create your own capsule wardrobe for travel.

-Here is a quick visual of what the packing template looks like:
+Here is a quick visual of what the travel capsule wardrobe for women looks like:

-Choose clothing in solid colours because it is the easiest to mix and match.
-Therefore, no patterns, no prints, etc. Don’t pick anything pattern because it will be harder to mix and match and also it will look like you are always wearing the same things in your photos (even though you are, but you don’t want to make it obvious).
+The easiest way to create a mix and match travel wardrobe is by selecting clothing in solid colours.
+Which means don’t pick anything with pattern because it will look like you are always wearing the same thing in your photos (even though you are, but you don’t want to make it obvious).

-As for colours, you don’t have to pick the same colour for every piece or wear everything in black.
-There are no rules as in what colour goes with what these days.
+Moreover, you don’t have to pick the same colour for every piece or wear everything in black.
+There are no rules as to what colour goes with what these days.
 But start with selecting a few pieces in neutral tones and add colour to show your personality.

-Personally, my clothing has a blue palette (jean shorts, jeans) with neutral tops (black) and a pop of colour (pink top).
-The visual packing list template (see above) resembles how my actual minimalist travel capsule wardrobe looks like.
+My minimalist travel outfits has a blue palette (jean shorts, jeans) with neutral tops (black) and a pop of colour (pink top).
+The visual wardrobe clothing list template (see above) resembles how my actual travel capsule wardrobe looks like.